Introduction to Cloud

 $ ls ~/.ssh/

-Have an id_rsa key pair but forget the passphrase?
+Have a key pair but forgotten the passphrase?

-Lets rename your existing id_rsa and matching id_rsa.pub to new file names to save key in case you need it later.
+then you did not correctly type your passphrase.
+In which case lets rename your existing id_ed25519 and matching id_ed25519.pub to new file names to save key in case you need it later.

 This way we won’t overwrite the existing key when we create a new one so that if you find you need it later you still have the key.